hamzamu/equineistcom-sv/src/content/posts/25-mo-and-the-horse.md

 That’s when it hit me: this wasn’t just a hobby.
 This was transformation.

-My son Mo is now 9.
-He started with horses at 4 ,  not because I pushed him, but because something in him *called* to them.
+My son Mo is now 8.
+He started with horses at least 8 ,  not because I pushed him, but because something in him *called* to them.
 And once he met Dakota, the bond was instant.

 > *"Horses are creatures of discipline.
 Mo understood that at a young age ,  and that was it!"*